 - Support group for parents who are themselves autistic or identify as autistic.
 (There are many other parents support groups across Oxfordshire).

 - Signposting and access to other services.

-- Autism and Behaviour that Challenges – a popular training course for parent/carers which we run twice a year in venues across Oxfordshire.
+- Autism and behaviour we find challenging – a popular training course for parent/carers which we run twice a year in venues across Oxfordshire.

 - Other training courses and workshops, on request.

 Parent Support Groups

 There are a number of support groups for parents across Oxfordshire – some are autism-specific and others are more general for parents with children with additional needs.
 For a list of parent support groups in Oxfordshire please see visit the Family Information Service Directory

 Make a referral